Mr-Destructive/bookmarks-cli/dailydotdev_bookmark_cli/README.md

 ```

 This will prompt you to enter your daily.dev's bookmark RSS Feed URL, simply copy and paste as it is and finally the list of all your bookmarks will be displayed.

+**NOTE: You do not have to enter the bookmark URL link again and again, it will be stored in a file.
+If you want to change it, you can modify or delete the file containing the id as explained later.**

 https://user-images.githubusercontent.com/40317114/158827491-974249eb-1e04-469b-b907-87a8b3a75b0f.mp4